rust-embedded/wg/rfcs/0377-mutex-trait.md

 }
 ```

 This implementation does however **allow for relocking the mutex within a lock again, so why bother** (double lock = panic in this case)?
 The use of `&mut self` locks has been evaluated extensively in the [RTFM framework], and is the entire basis for safe by construction applications.
-When pairing the `Mutex` trait with procedual macros and analysis it is possible to create deadlock and race condition free programs by construction - **but these are only possible** if we have a basis which is build on the `&mut self`.
+When pairing the `Mutex` trait with procedural macros and analysis it is possible to create deadlock and race condition free programs by construction - **but these are only possible** if we have a basis which is build on the `&mut self`.

 It is, in my opinion, an error that the standard library did not use this design together with the class of issues it eliminates.